 The deadline for filing returns is June 4th for non-residents.

 The main news concerning the declarations 2042, 2042 C PRO and 2044 are shown below.
-You can at the same time refer to the two articles, still relevant today, published in previous years on our website entitled:
+You can at the same time refer to these two articles, still relevant today, published on our website: